Diffusion-Inspired Masked Fine-Tuning for Knowledge Injection in Autoregressive LLMs: Appendix

 \subsection{On reversal curse}

-Though there have been justifications for the reversal curse as an intrinsic limitation of arLLM training \citep{zhu2024towards, kitouni2024factorization, zhu2024towards}, here we provide an explanation that is conceptually easy to grasp.
-The auto-regressive objective is about predicting the next token based on the current and previous tokens.
+Prior studies have justified the reversal curse as an intrinsic limitation of arLLM training \citep{zhu2024towards, kitouni2024factorization}.
+Here we provide an explanation that is conceptually easy to grasp.
+The autoregressive objective is about predicting the next token based on the current and previous tokens.
 If the prediction of one next token requires a piece of new knowledge (i.e., it cannot be predicted based on the current knowledge in the weights or previous tokens), the loss will force the weights to change to favor such a prediction.
 More specifically, the change of weights induces a different representation (i.e., intermediate layer activations) of the previous tokens that favors the prediction of the next token.
 Since feedforward layers can be considered associative memory \citep{meng2022locating}, the change, conceptually, could be associating a new attribute with the representation of a token.
-Such change does not affect the representation of future tokens to favor the prediction of the current token, since they do not contribute to the prediction of the ``next'' token.
-Thus, the future tokens could not learn a new association to it.
+However, such change does not affect the representation of future tokens to favor the prediction of the current token, since they do not contribute to the prediction of the ``next'' token.
+Thus, the future tokens could not learn a new association to its preceding tokens.
 In other words, \textit{\uline{during training, the information of a token can only flow uni-directionally to tokens that are used to predict it}}.
-This has been named the ``factorization curse" \citep{kitouni2024factorization}.
-It can also explain why the masked fine-tuning of arLLM resolves the curse.
+This has been named the ``factorization curse'' \citep{kitouni2024factorization}.
+This intuition can explain why the masked fine-tuning of arLLM resolves the curse.
 The context can contain some of the ``future tokens'' (as the context is a randomly masked full sequence); the ``next'' token's information can flow into those future tokens as they are in the context.
+Paraphrases mitigate the reversal curse by creating views where the ``future'' cue becomes left context.
+For a fact $(x \!\to\! y)$ usually realized as ``$\ldots x \ldots y \ldots$'', paraphrases are fluent variants that put y before x (passive voice, topicalization, apposition, clause reordering), producing complementary left-to-right gradients and corpus-level bidirectional coverage without changing the AR objective.
+However, globally reversing all the information units in the documents can break discourse, coreference, and grammar, creating distribution shift.